clambin/tado-exporter/README.md

 ### New executable

-v0.15 introduces multiple functionalities supported by the single binary: the existing exporter/monitoring function and a new option to dump the Tado configuration to screen.
-For this reason the binary has been renamed from `tado-monitor` to `tado`.
+The binary `tado-monitor` has been renamed to `tado` and now offers multiple subcommands.
 The Docker image built as part of the release continues to run the exporter/monitoring function.
 So if you're using the Docker image, this will be transparent to you.

 ### New rules syntax